As Buffett praises his BNSF railroad, customers rail against delays

 Again, shippers of staple commodities are concerned railroads are neglecting their cargoes in favor of $100 a barrel oil.

-“We’re all paying the price for the railroads’ infatuation with moving crude oil,” said Bob Dinneen, head of the Renewable Fuels Association.
+“We’re all paying the price for the railroads’ infatuation with moving crude oil,” said Bob Dineen, head of the Renewable Fuels Association.
 “Oil companies aren’t complaining.
 They think the service has been fine.”

-(This May 3 story was corrected to fix spelling of Bob Dinneen in last paragraph)
+(Reporting by Joshua Schneyer, Editing by Jonathan Leff, Bernard Orr)